Scenario Planning

 The 2015 parallel is the right scaffold but it isn’t a copy-paste.
 Two things are materially different, and they should reshape how teams budget the bridge.

 First, far less data-pipeline work.
-The 2015 ML era spent enormous effort on data engineering — ETL, feature pipelines, training-serving skew, feature stores.
+The 2015 ML era spent enormous effort on data engineering: ETL, feature pipelines, training-serving skew, feature stores.
 LLMs invert most of that.
 They generate outputs from unstructured inputs rather than processing structured data; the data layer is retrieval and context assembly, not feature transformation; high-volume ETL is largely not the bottleneck.
 Teams that assume their LLM deployment needs an MLOps-shaped data team will mis-budget.
 The work is real but it sits elsewhere.

 The benchmark-to-deployment gap, quantified

 The same pattern shows up in every domain that has been measured carefully.
-ChatGPT-4 achieved 92% diagnostic accuracy in controlled medical studies, but a meta-analysis across 83 studies found only 52.1% overall AI diagnostic accuracy in real-world settings — nearly a 40-point gap.
+GPT-4 achieved 92% diagnostic accuracy in controlled medical studies, but a meta-analysis across 83 studies found only 52.1% overall AI diagnostic accuracy in real-world settings, nearly a 40-point gap.
+(The two numbers come from different studies, models, and task designs, so don’t treat the subtraction as a measurement; the consistent shape, lab score far above field score, is the finding.)
 On the SWE-Lancer benchmark of real freelance coding tasks, even top models succeed only 26.2% of the time despite near-perfect HumanEval scores.
 On RE-Bench long-horizon tasks, AI systems score 4× higher than humans at 2 hours but humans outperform AI 2:1 at 32 hours.
 Deloitte’s 2026 enterprise survey found 20% of enterprises reporting AI-driven revenue, with two-thirds still stuck in pilot.
-None of these numbers describe a capability problem.
-They describe a deployment problem.
+Every one of these numbers describes a deployment problem, and none of them a capability problem.

 Regulation as a secondary force raising the floor

 The delay should not reduce urgency for buyers.
 General-purpose AI model obligations under Articles 50–55 are unchanged and continue on the original schedule.
 Article 5 prohibitions are already in force.
 The Article 4 AI literacy obligation is already binding.
 Standards and guidance will still publish close to the new deadlines.
 The Code of Practice on synthetic content is expected to finalise in May or June 2026.
-What the omnibus moved was the most expensive, most operationally heavy obligations — precisely the ones tied to deployment of high-risk systems.
+What the omnibus moved was the most expensive, most operationally heavy obligations, precisely the ones tied to deployment of high-risk systems.
 The deployment gap is the headline; regulation is the floor underneath it, which the omnibus moved but did not remove.

 Copyright runs in parallel.
 The Bartz v.
 Anthropic case produced a $1.5 billion class-wide settlement.
 The New York Times v.
-OpenAI multi-district litigation had summary judgment due in April 2026.
+OpenAI multi-district litigation is still grinding through discovery: the expected spring 2026 summary judgment did not materialize; instead, a January 2026 ruling forced OpenAI to hand over a 20-million-conversation sample of ChatGPT logs, which will shape the fair-use fight.
 There are 56+ ongoing copyright lawsuits against AI companies.
 Every settlement raises the floor of data-provenance and due-diligence work required to deploy an LLM in production.
 Treat this as friction on the deployment side, not as a separate force.

 What teams that bridge the gap actually look like

-The 2015 resolution was cross-functional teams — data scientist plus software engineer plus platform engineer.
+The 2015 resolution was cross-functional teams: data scientist plus software engineer plus platform engineer.
 The 2026 resolution looks similar in shape but reweighted: evaluation engineers, red-team specialists, and workflow designers become first-class roles.
 Less feature-store work; more behavioral testing.
 Less ETL; more output review.
 Less concept drift; more model upgrades that change personality.
 The teams that ship LLM features into production at scale in 2026 are the ones that have already staffed this shape.
 Most haven’t.

-Trigger signals — what to watch for
+Trigger signals: what to watch for

 - First EU AI Act enforcement actions under remaining-on-schedule obligations (GPAI / Article 5)